Fanfiction Site List

 The popular Harry Potter fansite, MuggleNet, has a section dedicated to fan fiction as well.
 Their archive isn't that large (over 10k fics), but the average quality should be relatively good as all stories are moderated by the staff.
 MuggleNet is stricter than some other archives as they do not allow crossovers, excessive Out of Character, and fics which are not canon-compliant.

 An older site with an outdated design and layout that still hosts quite a number of great stories.
+Now preserved as a read-only archive: stories may still be read, but no new works may be submitted.

 One of the largest HP fanfiction archives with the downside of a somewhat confusing layout and system, FA is actually comprised of four sites: Schnoogle (novel-length stories), Astronomy Tower (romance), The Dark Arts (drama, angst, mystery, etc.) and Riddikulus (humor fics).